ITV competitions: how to enter for free

 ITV competitions feature some of the biggest prizes in the UK – £100,000 cash, cars and lots of holidays.
 The prize draws are widely advertised on TV on shows like This Morning and Tipping Point, and online, text and phone entries cost a pricey £2 each.

 But did you know you can send ‘free’ postal entries for most of the ITV competitions, if you don’t want to spend £2?
 I’ll keep this post updated with details of the current postcard entry ITV competitions.

 All entries – phone, post or website – have the same chance of winning ITV comps as each one is assigned a unique ID number.
 The winning ID number is chosen at random from all entries using a winner selector tool, under independent supervision.
 Most of these comps will receive in excess of 100,000 entries!

-Note that a postal entry is still classed as a free entry, even though fast-rising stamp prices mean that from 3 April 2023 even a second class postcard will cost you a whopping 75p to send!
+Note that a postal entry is still classed as a free entry, even though fast-rising stamp prices mean that even a second class postcard will cost you a whopping 75p to send!

 Do people win ITV competitions with postcards?

 Absolutely!
 Although the prize draws get thousands of entries, it is possible to win with a postcard.
 SuperLucky reader Andrea had a £15,000 cash win, and in April 2022 lucky Lorna from my Lucky Learners Facebook group won £80,000!
 Compers News magazine readers have also reported winning big prizes with postal entries.